ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 Data Encryption means that we encrypt data at rest and only decrypted to consume it.
 This means that only the owner of the decryption key can access it.
 Some solutions with this technique are:

-- [ipfs-senc](https://github.com/jbenet/ipfs-senc) - Encrypts the data with a symetrical key that is shared to the receiver through a sidechannel
+- [ipfs-senc](https://github.com/jbenet/ipfs-senc) - Encrypts the data with a symmetric key that is shared to the receiver through a sidechannel

 ##### Capability Systems / Cryptographic ACLs